MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-05-Automate-data-ingestion.md

 ## Automate data processing with Azure Databricks Jobs

-1. Create a new notebook and name it *Data processing* for easier identification later on.
-It will be used as the task to automate data ingestion and processing workflow in a Databricks Job.

-2. In the first cell of the notebook, run the following code to load the dataset into a dataframe:
+1. Replace the code in the first of the notebook, with the following code.
+Then run it to load the data into a dataframe:

      ```python
     # Load the sample dataset into a DataFrame
     df = spark.read.csv('/FileStore/*.csv', header=True, inferSchema=True)
     df.show()
      ```

-3. In a new cell, enter the following code to aggregate sales data by product category:
+1. Move the mouse under the existing code cell, and use the **+ Code** icon that appears to add a new code cell.
+Then in the new cell, enter and run the following code to aggregate sales data by product category:

      ```python
     from pyspark.sql.functions import col, sum